file9.ai

 People and Society

-The population of Liberia is approximately 5.4 million, with a youthful median age of 19.9 years.
-The country is known for its ethnic diversity, with the Kpelle being the largest ethnic group.
-English is the official language, alongside multiple indigenous languages.
+The population of Liberia is estimated at 5,563,541 in 2025, with a median age of 20.1 years.
+The country boasts a diverse cultural landscape, with the Kpelle, Bassa, and Grebo being the largest ethnic groups.
+Approximately 84.9% of the population identifies as Christian, and English is the official language, spoken alongside many indigenous languages.
+Urbanization is growing at an annual rate of 3.41%.

 Economy